 In preparing the Company’s accounts, the directors are required to:

-The Directors will implement such corporate governance procedures and establish such committees of the Board as will be required, including audit and remuneration committees, for it to comply with the terms of the Combined Code upon completion of the first significant acquisition by the Company, in so far as is appropriate for a company of its size.
+The Directors have implemented such corporate governance procedures and establish such committees of the Board as are required, including audit and remuneration committees, for it to comply with the terms of the QCA code for small and medium businesses, in so far as is appropriate for a company of its size.
 The Directors have established financial controls and reporting procedures which are considered appropriate given the size and structure of the Company.
 These controls will be reviewed in light of significant acquisitions and adjusted accordingly.

 The Company supports the concept of an effective board leading and controlling the Company.
 The Board is responsible for approving Company policy and strategy.
 It meets on a regular basis and has a schedule of matters specifically reserved to it for decision.
 Management supply the Board with appropriate and timely information and the Directors are free to seek any further information they consider necessary.
 All Directors have access to advice from the Company Secretary and independent professional advice at the Company’s expense.